chantouchsek/vue-waiting/README.md

 ## 🌈 Global Template Helpers

 **vue-waiting** provides some helpers to you to use in your templates.
-All features can be obtained from $wait property in Vue components.
+All features can be obtained from $waiting property in Vue components.

 #### `.any`